CAS dismisses Olympic ban on doping offenders

 "I am totally happy.
 There could not have been a different verdict.
 Justice has prevailed and now the path is clear for my tenth Olympic medal," she told reporters.

-Cyclist David Millar, banned from all future Games under a similar British Olympic rule that could now be challenged, said the decision was a step in the right direction.
+Cyclist David Millar, banned from all future Games under a similar British Olympic rule that could now be challenged, said he needed time to "digest" the news.

-"A lifetime ban for a first offence does not encourage rehabilitation nor education, two things that are necessary for the future prevention of doping in sport," Millar said.
+"CAS ruling on IOC Rule 45 a good thing for future of international sport.
+Only a matter of time till all countries respect WADA Code," he wrote on Twitter.

-"I hope this decision will pave the way for the development of global sports, and to creating a system that all athletes and sports fans can understand and believe in."
+The British Olympic Association (BOA) will hold a news conference later on Thursday on the verdict's impact on its own Olympic lifetime ban for doping offenders.

 USOC CEO Scott Blackmun said he was glad the issue was off the table well ahead of the London Olympics.